 Min height: 32ft.

 Terrain: Track, path, road and field.
+Wear wellies if you want to walk through the ford!

 Start: For Higher Moor Farm guests – Higher Moor Farm Campsite (Postcode: DT3 4BW, Grid Ref: SY657830, What Three Words:amplified.midwinter.daydreams),